Irene slams New Jersey, damage widespread

 Christie said state damage assessments along the coast would begin on Sunday but inland damage may not become obvious until river flooding subsides as late as Tuesday.

-In Margate, the highest wind was clocked at 56 mph, police chief Wolfson said, and some sections of its major thoroughfare, Ventnor Avenue, were under water.
+In Margate, the highest wind was clocked at 56 mph (90 kph), police chief Wolfson said, and some sections of its major thoroughfare, Ventnor Avenue, were under water.

 State police rescued about 100 people from a senior citizen development in Buena Vista Township in Atlantic County overnight after the modular homes were surrounded by about a foot of water.